hexbatch/apple-core/layer-docs/layers-overview.md

 # Format
 [format](c-personal-layers/format.md)
-  Will convert a token set to html , or markdown.
+  Will convert an element set to html , or markdown.
 Other formats can be added as plugins for that project

 # Boards